Counting subgraphs in fftp graphs with symmetry: Schreier coset graphs

 As noticed before, $H$ has $D$-fellow projections if and only if $gH$ has $D$-fellow projections.

-\begin{rem} Let $\ga=\ga(G,X)$ be a Cayley graph with $X$ symmetric.
-Then $G\leqslant \mathrm{Aut}(\ga)$ is vertex-transitive, and there is a canonical presentation for paths which is induced by the canonical group homomorphism from $F(X)$, the free group on $X$, to $G$.
-Here the vertex $v_0$ will be $1_G$.
+\begin{rem} Remind Remark \ref{rem: presentation Cayley}.
+In our situation, the labeling of paths of the Cayley graph $\ga(G,X)$ coincides with the canonical presentation of paths starting at $v_0=1_G$.
 If $Z$ is a subgraph of $\ga$, then we will denote the set of $(G,Z)$-geodesics simply by $\geol(G/Z, X)$.
 We note that this agrees with the notation above. \end{rem}

 \begin{cor} If $(G,X)$ has \fftp{} and $H\leqslant G$ has fellow projections in $(G,X)$, then $\ga(G,H,X)$ has \fftp{} relative to the collection of paths starting at $H$. \end{cor} \begin{proof} Let $\cte$ be the \fftp{} constant for $(G,X)$ and the fellow projections constant for $H$ in $(G,X)$.
 We will see that $\ga(G,H,X)$ has $\cte^2$-\fftp{}.